Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-Sunshine Beach's median income among taxpayers was $48,704 in financial year 2022.
-The average income stood at $88,732 during the same period.
-These figures compare to Rest of Qld's median and average incomes of $50,780 and $64,844 respectively.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Sunshine Beach would be approximately $55,518 (median) and $101,146 (average) as of September 2025.
-According to Census 2021 income data, household, family, and personal incomes in Sunshine Beach cluster around the 58th percentile nationally.
-The distribution shows that 32.2% of residents (2,399 people) fall within the $1,500 - $2,999 bracket, mirroring the surrounding region where 31.7% occupy this bracket.
-High housing costs consume 16.7% of income in Sunshine Beach.
-Despite this, strong earnings place disposable income at the 55th percentile nationally.
+Sunshine Beach SA2 has one of Australia's highest incomes based on latest ATO data aggregated by AreaSearch for financial year 2022.
+Its median taxpayer income is $48,704 and average income stands at $88,732.
+For comparison, Rest of Qld's figures are $50,780 and $64,844 respectively.
+By September 2025, current estimates based on Wage Price Index growth of 13.99% would be approximately $55,518 (median) and $101,146 (average).
+Census 2021 income data shows Sunshine Beach's household, family, and personal incomes cluster around the 58th percentile nationally.
+The income distribution shows that 32.2% of residents (2,399 people) fall into the $1,500 - 2,999 bracket, mirroring the surrounding region at 31.7%.
+High housing costs consume 16.7% of income, but strong earnings place disposable income at the 54th percentile nationally.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income